fedeMasin/fedeMasin/README.md

 - 👋 Hi, I’m @fedeMasin
-- 👀 I’m interested in Coding
+- 👀 I’m interested in IT General knowledge
-- 🌱 I’m currently learning web developer
+- 🌱 I’m currently learning Devops
 - 💞️ I’m looking to collaborate on every proyect you have.
-- 📫 How to reach me federico.a.masin@gmail.com
+- 📫 How to reach me fefes1836@gmail.com

 <!---
 fedeMasin/fedeMasin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.